2 - Medical

 - Hydrocortisone cream

-- Antihistamine pills (diphenhydramine)
+- Antihistamine pills (diphenhydramine; dye-free varieties are available)

 - Cotton swabs